This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Prerequisites:

-• There is currently no person with the name "John Carl 1", "John Felix", "John Carl 2", "Carl Lim Jovi Rato", "Carl Lim".
+list command.person with the name "John Carl 1", "John Felix", "John Carl 2", "Carl Lim Jovi Rato", "Carl Lim".
+Add seller

 Expected: A new seller is added, with name John Carl 1, phone 98765432, email johncarl@example.com and Hdb house details with street Clementi Ave 2, with block 311, with level 02, with unit number 25, with postal code 578578 and price 999999999.